-The English department offers a range of enrichment opportunities such as participating in debating competitions, creative writing workshops, book clubs as well as attending trips to events such as Poetry Live and theatre performances in Stratford-Upon-Avon.
-Students also have the opportunity to earn achievement points by taking on the reading challenge to review the department's recommended books.
+The English department offers a range of enrichment opportunities such as participating in debating competitions, creative writing workshops, book clubs as well as attending trips to events such as Poetry Live and theatre performances in Birmingham and Stratford-Upon-Avon.

+Students also have the opportunity to earn achievement points by taking on reading challenges to review the department's recommended books.